konflux-ci/architecture/ADR/00xx-component-references.md

 * [integration-service] will always skip testing for the controller Component because it is known to be an *embedded component*.
 * [build-service] will propagate the digest reference as a PR to the bundle image, which happens to be the same git repository as the controller Component.
   * The user submitted their controller image update on the `new-feature` branch.
-  * [build-service] could do one of the following:
-    * ❌ Push its commits with the new image digest references to the same feature branch.
-      * Will [build-service] -- acting as the TAP github App -- have rights to push to that branch?
-Probably not.
-    * 🤔 Submit its commits as a suggestion on the original PR, which the user can accept or not.
-      * This would be “odd” for build service, but maybe nice from the user’s point of view.
-Just one PR to work with.
-    * ❌ Push its commits with the new image digest references to a new feature branch based on the original feature branch, called `new-feature-build-service`
-      * This could be nice, but the PR will trigger new builds of the original image since it contains code changes for the controller (here, I am assuming that we can limit builds in PaC based on contextDirectories for multi-Component repos; we don’t have this today, but assume that we do).
-    * ✅ Push its commits with the new image digest references to a new feature branch that is not based on the original feature branch, called `new-feature-from-build-service`
+  * [build-service] could do one of the following pushes its commits with the new image digest references to a new feature branch that uses the triggering feature branch name as a prefix:
+    `new-feature/<suffix>`.
     * This works like it does in most other cases.
 Let the user merge the original PR, and only after that will [integration-service] update the checks for `new-feature-from-build-service` to say “okay to merge now!”

 ## Open Questions